 What are Banderillas?

-In Spain the banderilla may refer to a type of tapas or appetizer secured on a toothpick.
-In Mexico sometimes the corn dog in street food would be called a banderilla, with the stick through the dog being the “banderilla” part.
+In Spain the banderilla refers to a type of tapas or appetizer secured on a toothpick.

 The banderilla recipe in this post is a simple casual dish that you would find in the home kitchen rather than the corn dog type of street food.

-It is essentially a hot dog roll-up in a tortilla, that is then fried and served with a Mexican hot sauce (aka Mexican chimichurri pizza sauce).
+My recipe is a hot dog roll-up in a tortilla, which is then fried and served with a Mexican hot sauce (aka Mexican chimichurri pizza sauce).

-Yes, it is fiery hot!
-The chile peppers in Chimichurri pizza sauce are called Chile de Arbol peppers, which are small dried peppers that reach about 30,000 Scoville Heat Units.
+The chimichurri pizza sauce is fiery hot!
+The chile peppers used in the sauce are called Chile de Arbol peppers, which are small dried peppers that reach about 30,000 Scoville Heat Units.
 That’s about 6 times spicier than a jalapeno!

 In addition to being hot however, Chile de Arbol peppers are also packed with flavor.
 They are quite popular in taquerias, where they are made into sauces drizzled over tacos and tostados.